-The Museum will continue to work closely with its partners, the Government of Canada and the Friends of Canadian Museum for Human Rights to assess its long-term funding requirements.
-Future pressures on the Museum's operating and capital budgets include the ongoing impact of the pandemic, increasing inflation and its impact on consumer spending, work required to create an equitable museum, and the significant capital requirements of maintaining a digitally based museum in an iconic building.
+The Museum is committed to building upon its considerable successes since opening in 2014 and will continue to work closely with its partners, the Government of Canada and the Friends, to assess its long-term funding requirements.
+Current pressures on the Museum's operating and capital budgets include the post pandemic economic environment, increasing inflation and its impact on consumer spending, work required to create an equitable museum, and the significant capital requirements of maintaining a digitally based museum in an iconic building.